FAR status update: FAR Bills (still) not passed

 These measures are finely balanced to improve, on the one hand, executive conduct and accountability in the financial services sector without adversely impacting the sector's efficiency.
 Adding individual civil penalties on top of those that are already extant within the general law and within this bill is not likely to substantially increase the level of deterrence that already exists, noting that the removal of access to deferred remuneration acts as a financial penalty on individual accountable persons under the regime.
 So, while it may impact on firms seeking to attract and retain the best executive talent, it would not add to the already extant penalties in a meaningful way'.

-Attempts by the Greens to introduce amendments in the House to include civil penalties were unsuccessful.
+Attempts by the Greens to introduce amendments in the House and the Senate to include civil penalties were unsuccessful.

 What's included in the Financial Accountability Regime (Consequential Amendments) Bill 2023?